ku-dml/mol-infer/HPS/Module_4/Generating_Recombination_Solutions/README.md

 ## Generating Recombination Solutions

 This folder contains the code to generate chemical isomers from the output of MILP by using a dynamic programming algorithm.
+We refer [\[22\]](https://arxiv.org/abs/2107.02381) and [2LMM-LLR](2LMM-LLR) for more details.

 Usage: